MigCap/fe-laliga/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+During the development process I haven't got time to add any test neither unitary or end to end ones.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />